ToshioCP/Gtk4-tutorial/src/sec25.src.md

 - expression is ID or NUM.

 The description above is called BNF (Backus-Naur form).
-More precisely, it is similar to BNF.
+Precisely speaking, it is not exactly the same as BNF.
+But the difference is small.

 The first line is: